12 best investing books for beginners

-Fortunately, there is no shortage of investing books that can help you learn what you need to know.
+Fortunately, there is no shortage of investing books that can help you learn what you need to know to become a savvy investor.
 Books can be read at your own pace and are typically written by experts who have spent years in the industry researching investments.

 Here are some of the best investment books for beginners to consider adding to their reading lists.